Whatsapp Icon

 • Maintain a Healthy Lifestyle: While there's no direct link between lifestyle and AML, maintaining a healthy weight, eating a balanced diet, and engaging in regular physical activity can strengthen your immune system and overall health, which may help reduce the risk of developing various types of cancers.

-• Regular Medical Check-ups: If you have a history of cancer or other risk factors for AML, regular medical check-ups can help in early detection and management of conditions that might predispose you to AML.
+• Regular Medical Check-ups: If you have a history of cancer or other risk factors for AML, regular medical check-ups can help in the early detection and management of conditions that might predispose you to AML.

 It's important to note that some people who develop AML may have no known risk factors, and for others who follow all the preventive guidelines, it might still not be possible to prevent the disease.
 Nonetheless, adopting these healthful practices can contribute to your overall well-being and may help lower the risk of AML and other health conditions.